 2.3.
 This policy is subject to regular reviews by the senior management team of ESR-FM to evaluate the efficacy of its communication channels in order to reflect current best practices and to keep its various stakeholders abreast of ESR-REIT’s business operations and financial performance.

 ESR-FM adopts various communication avenues to convey its messages to all its stakeholders.
 ESR-FM is committed to disseminate all material information that would reasonably be required to make an informed decision about investment in ESR-REIT’s securities in a fair, timely and cost-efficient manner.

 ESR-FM is committed to open and transparent communication with all stakeholders.
 ESR-FM promotes investor confidence by ensuring that trade in its securities takes place in an informed market.

 ESR-FM is committed to communicate with stakeholders in a clear language that avoids unnecessary jargon and provides maximum understanding of its messages.
 The official communications language for ESR-FM is English.
 However, from time to time and depending on specific objectives some communication collaterals might be translated in other languages such as Chinese and Japanese.

 For clarity, stakeholders are defined to include but not limited to the following:

 ESR-REIT's spokespeople are the Chairman and the CEO.
 These spokespersons may designate other persons as spokespersons from time to time.
 All incoming investors, unitholders and media queries should be put through to a member of the IRCC team.
 From that point, the appropriate spokespersons will be identified to assist in handling the particular inquiry.

 IRCC’s channels of communications and materials include but are not limited to the following:

 (a) Reports and documents provided to SGX-ST and other regulators;

-(b) Materials and statements in the annual reports, quarterly financial reports, press releases, letters and circulars to unitholders;
+(b) Materials and statements in the annual reports, half-yearly financial results, interim quarterly business updates, press releases, letters and circulars to unitholders;

 (c) Presentation materials;